-Launched in December 2013, The Human Mind Project aims at highlighting the importance of a comprehensive approach to understanding the mind across science and the humanities, and is the first of the central academic initiatives of the School of Advanced Study in London.
+The first of the central academic initiatives of the School of Advanced Study in London, The Human Mind Project aims at highlighting the importance of a comprehensive approach to understanding the mind across science and the humanities.

 I am currently based in the Institute of Philosophy, where I carry out research in the philosophy of mind and society with a focus on theories of collective intentionality in social ontology and social cognition.

 Perspectives on Social Ontology and Social Cognition has just been released by Springer.
 Just click on the image to read the flyer, and here is the page on Amazon (UK).